Storyflow Logo

 The category is general, so the use cases are broad.
 The common thread is project-shaped creative or strategic work, the kind with many moving parts that resist a single document.

 • Ideation and brainstorming that goes somewhere.
 Generate ideas on the canvas, then use the AI to cluster, challenge, and develop them, all without leaving the board.
+The map does not stop at the brainstorm, it becomes the plan.

 • Research and synthesis.
 Collect sources and notes in space, and let the AI help you find themes and gaps across the whole collection rather than one note at a time.